operate-first/community/opening-services.md

 * [ ] Document interaction with public instances: including development instance, staging/test, and production.

-* [ ] Make sure you comply with your internal guidelines for opening projects up.
+* [ ] Make sure you comply with your internal guidelines for Opening projects up.